danielmiessler/fabric/README.md

 > [!NOTE]
 > We are adding functionality to the project so often that you should update often as well.
 That means: `git pull; ./setup.sh; fabric --update` in the main directory, and then sourcing your shell files and/or restarting your terminal.
 So exciting!

-**March 6, 2024** — We just added support for Claude, local models via Ollama, and tons of other stuff.
-Check `fabric -h` for the latest!
+**March 11, 2024** — We just added support for Claude, local models via Ollama, and a number of new Patterns.
+Be sure to update and check `fabric -h` for the latest!

 ## Introduction video